 Savings

-Installing a solar system on your home is a big investment that can pay off over the long run.
-Fortunately, there are many different incentives and programs that can help decrease the overall cost, or financing and payment options that can assist with the upfront costs.
+Installing a solar system on your property is a big investment that can pay off over the long run.
+Fortunately, many incentives and programs can help reduce overall costs, and financing and payment options can help cover upfront costs.

 Incentive programs across Canada

-There are many different incentives and programs that can help decrease the overall cost of installing a residential solar system.
+Many different incentives and programs can help decrease the overall cost of installing a residential solar system.

 Financing options across Canada

-There are many different financing and payment options that can assist with the upfront costs of installing a residential solar system.
+There are many financing and payment options that can help cover the upfront costs of installing a residential solar system.

-There is also a wide variety of clean-energy financing programs for the residential sector also available across Canada.
-Typically, these programs enable homeowners to undertake energy-efficiency upgrades, including installing solar PV, with no upfront cost: instead, you would make regular monthly payments over a number of years.
+There is also a wide variety of clean-energy financing programs available across Canada for the residential sector.
+Typically, these programs enable homeowners to undertake energy-efficiency upgrades, including installing solar PV, with no upfront cost: instead, you would make regular monthly payments over several years.

 • PACE: Property-Assessed Clean Energy programs enable participating homeowners to make payments through their regular energy bills.
 Although less common here than in the US, there are several municipal PACE programs in place across Canada.